Saenchai: Discord with Khamsing

-Saenchai visited Japan twice to fight and Khamsing agreed at those times, but Khamsing disagreed the third time.
-Although Khamsing tried to stop Saenchai from going to Japan, he went there with some Muay Thai fighters from another gym.
-Because of this incident, Khamsing broke off relations with Saenchai, and Saenchai moved to Kingstar gym.
-At this time, Khamsing received 300,000 Baht from Kingstar gym as a transfer fee.
+Saenchai traveled to Japan on two occasions for competitions, with the consent of Khamsing each time.
+A disagreement arose during plans for a third visit, which Khamsing opposed.
+Despite this, Saenchai went to Japan with fighters from another gym.
+As a result, their professional relationship deteriorated, leading Saenchai to join Kingstar gym.
+Following the move, Kingstar gym compensated Khamsing with a transfer fee of 300,000 Baht.

 On July 3, 2006, Saenchai fought against Sang-Soo Lim from Korea in Japan.
 Saenchai was going to fight against Shinya Ishige but he was replaced two weeks earlier as he had been injured during training.
 Lim was 21 cm taller and 10 kg heavier than Saenchai but Saenchai knocked out Lim in 2R with a right hook.

 On July 3, 2009, Saenchai fought against two Muay Thai fighters in the single bout at Lumpinee stadium.
 During 1 to 3 round, he fought against Petchboonchu FA Group.
 Petchboonchu tried to attack aggressively at 1R, but Saenchai carried throughout his stamina-saving style and broke Petchboonchu's balance several times.
 During 4 to 5 round, Saenchai fought against Sagetdao Petpayathai.
 Saenchai controlled his critical distance with front-kicks and middle-kicks and he threw telling blows more than Sakeddaow did.
 The referee announced Saenchai's victory with unanimous decision after 5R.